Are you considering selling a house before two years of ownership?

 Your real estate agent or accountant can offer better insight to provide you with the most profitable solution.

 Are there partial exclusions you can qualify for?

 If you absolutely have to sell within the two year period, it’s important to work with an experienced accountant to see if you qualify for any tax exclusions.
-These exclusions vary depending on your specific situation, so be sure to consult a tax expert.
+These exclusions vary depending on your specific situation.

-How long do you have to buy another house to avoid capital gains taxes?
+How long do you have to wait to buy another house to avoid capital gains taxes?

 There’s no requirement to ever buy another home in order to avoid capital gains taxes when selling your primary residential house.
 If you sell after two years, you won’t pay capital gains taxes on profits less than $250,000 (or $500,000 for jointly owned homes).
 There’s no additional requirement to purchase a new home.

 Can you sell your house and reinvest in another house and not pay taxes?

 If you’re not an investor, there’s no way to avoid capital gains taxes if you sell your home after owning it for less than two years.

 If you’re an investor, however, you can avoid paying capital gains with a 1031 exchange.
 A 1031 exchange allows investors who recently sold a property to purchase a like-property within 180 days of the original property sale.